 As these dentures are non-invasive, they are a popular choice for many.

-See a brief summary of Flexible Partial Dentures in the video below:
+For a more in-depth look at flexible dentures, click here.
+And see a brief summary of Flexible Partial Dentures in the video below:

 Which Single Denture Option Is The Best?